 The plant is found mostly in its dried form, much like others.
 The Chinese wolfberry extract tastes great when consumed separately as a snack or mixed into salads, cereals, yogurts, or desserts.
 For enhanced flavor, try using the same in smoothies or protein shakes.

-A number of experts have laid down the recommended intake of the extract.
+Several experts have laid down the recommended intake of the extract.
 About 3-4 tablespoons of the plant are sufficient to be included in the daily diet.
-As said earlier, it can be had separate or with several other foods.
+As said earlier, it can be had separately or with several other foods.
 Besides, it is also available as a liquid extract or tincture.
-For the best benefits, a health care provider must be consulted to lay down the guidelines and proper dosage when treating a health condition or just including it in the daily diet.
+For the best benefits, a healthcare provider must be consulted to lay down the guidelines and proper dosage when treating a health condition or just include it in the daily diet.

 Word of caution

 While there’s no doubt about the benefits of Chinese wolfberry extract, there are certain pitfalls also when consumed in excess or unsuitable for a few.
-You can check the word of caution prior to usage.
+You can check the word of caution before usage.

 When the extract interacts with other drugs, there’s a likelihood of bleeding.
 For example, warfarin is one such drug that is reactive to this berry.